Sybrina Atwaters

 Overview

-Sybrina Y. Atwaters is an interdisciplinary sociologist with research interests in sociology of technology (exploring knowledge production through virtual world technologies); and social inequality (examining patterns of inequality within science, engineering and higher education).
+Sybrina Y. Atwaters is an interdisciplinary sociologist and engineer with research interests in sociology of technology (exploring knowledge production through virtual world technologies); and social inequality (examining patterns of inequality within science, engineering and higher education).
 Her broad experience includes collaborative research with the National Academies, Georgia Institute of Technology (Georgia Tech), Iowa State University, the Fund for Theological Education, and the Association of Theological Schools.
 She has presented her work at both national and international professional conferences.
 Her research has been published by Spring International and John Hopkins University Press.
+She has more than 15 years of experience in higher education leadership, teaching, and research; as well as STEM program development and consulting.

 Prior to serving as director (and assistant director) of OMED, Dr. Atwaters held various faculty, research, engineering, and consulting roles.
 She served on the RF wireless design team for AT&T wireless (formerly Bellsouth Mobility) during the 1996 Olympic games.
 She was responsible for much of the cellular design infrastructure along the Georgia Tech 75/85 corridor and east Atlanta.
 She has taught at Emory University, Morehouse, and Georgia Tech.